 Once again, this decision will come down to loyalty – do you have it to Hilton or to IHG?
 All other perks aside, that question should be the first you answer.

 All that said, you’re still dealing with a general travel rewards card and not a brand-specific card, so you will miss out on those loyalty perks offered by the IHG® Rewards Club Premier Credit Card.
-These cards charge similar annual fees: $95, waived the first year for the Chase Sapphire Preferred® Card and $89, NOT waived the first year for the IHG® Rewards Club Premier Credit Card.
+These cards charge similar annual fees: $95 for the Chase Sapphire Preferred® Card and $89 for the IHG® Rewards Club Premier Credit Card.

 Loyal customers of IHG® and business travelers who only stay at its hotels every time they travel should definitely consider the IHG® Rewards Club Premier Credit Card.
 The perks that come with Platinum Elite Status, the free night opportunities, the hefty welcome bonus and the ongoing rewards earning should entice customers who are looking for a hotel they can call a home away from home.